Elongatoolithus: Description

 Elongatoolithus eggs are small to midsized eggs, with a maximum size of about 17 cm.
 The eggs are highly elongated, typically being 2 to 2.2 times longer than they are wide, and slightly asymmetric (with one end pointier than the other).
-The outer surface of their shells is ornamented with a fine pattern of nodes and ridges, either aligned parallel to the egg's long axis (lineartuberculate ornamentation) or in irregular chains (ramotuberculare ornamentation).
+The outer surface of their shells is ornamented with a fine pattern of nodes and ridges, either aligned parallel to the egg's long axis (lineartuberculate ornamentation) or in irregular chains (ramotuberculate ornamentation).
 At the ends of the egg, the ornamentation may become randomly dispersed nodes (dispersituberculate ornamentation).
 This ornamentation is less pronounced than that of the closely related Macroolithus.

 In general, the shell of elongatoolithids is made up of two structural layers: the inner layer, called the mammillary (or cone) layer, is made up of cone-shaped structures called mammillae, and the outer layer, called the continuous layer, is made up of shell units fused together into a continuum with a scale-like, or squamatic, structure.
 Elongatoolithus has an abrupt boundary between these two layers, and the continuous layer is two to six times thicker than the mammillary layer.
 Wavy growth lines can be observed in the continuous layer parallel to the egg's surface.
 They have an angusticanalicute pore system, meaning that the eggshells have narrow, straight pores.